Anthropic decision theory: Deciding Sleeping Beauty

-In all of the above example, the goals of one Sleeping Beauty were always in accordance with the goals of her copies or the past and future versions of herself.
+In all above examples, the goals of one Sleeping Beauty were always in accordance with the goals of her copies.
 But what happens when this fails?
-What happens when the different versions are entirely selfish towards each other?
-Very easy to understand in the incubator variant (the different created copies feel no mutual loyalty), it can also be understood in the standard Sleeping Beauty problem if she is a hedonist with a high discount rates.
+When the different versions are entirely selfish towards each other?
+Easy to understand in the incubator variant (the different created copies may feel no mutual loyalty), it can also happen in the standard Sleeping Beauty problem if she simply doesn't value a time slice of herself that she doesn't remember (or that doesn't remember her).

-Since the different copies do have different goals, the consistency axioms no longer apply.
-It seems that we cannot decide what the correct decision is in this case.
-There is, however, a tantalising similarity between this case and the altruistic average utilitarian Sleeping Beauty.
-The setups (including probabilities) are the same.
-By `setup' we mean the different worlds, their probabilities, the number of agents in each world, and the decisions faced by these agents.
-Similarly, the possible 'linked' decisions are the same.
-See Section \ref{ADT} for a proper definition of linked decisions; here it just means that all copies will have to make the same decision, so there is one universal `buy coupon' or `reject coupon'.
-And, given this linking, the utilities derived by the agents is the same for either outcome in the two cases.

-To see this, consider the selfish situation.
-Each Sleeping Beauty will make a single decision, whether to buy the coupon at the price offered.
-Not buying the coupon nets her $\pounds 0$ in all worlds.
-Buying the coupon at price $\pounds x$ nets her $-\pounds x$ in the heads world, and $\pounds (1-x)$ in the tails world.
-The linking is present but has no impact on these selfish agents: they don't care what the other copies decide.

-This is exactly the same for the altruistic average utilitarian Sleeping Beauties.
-In the heads world, buying the coupon at price $\pounds x$ nets her $-\pounds x$ worth of utility.
-In the tails world, it would net the current copy $\pounds (1-x)$ worth of individual utility.
-Since the copies are identical (linked decision), this would happen twice in the tails world, but since she only cares about the average, this grants both copies only $\pounds (1-x)$ worth of utility in total.
-The linking is present, and has an impact, but that impact is divided by the average utilitarianism of the copies.

-Thus the two situations have the same setup, the same possible linked decisions and the same utility outcomes for each possible linked decision.
-It would seem there is nothing relevant to decision theory that distinguishes these two cases.
-This gives us the last axiom: \begin{axi}[Isomorphic decisions] \isodec \end{axi} This axiom immediately solves the selfish Sleeping Beauty problem, implying that agents there must behave as they do in the Altruistic average utilitarian Sleeping Beauty problem, namely paying up to $\pounds 0.50$ for the coupon.
-In this way, the selfish agents also behave as if they were following SSA probabilities, and believed that heads and tails were equally likely.